Can You Sell Eggs In Michigan? Backyard and Small Farm Egg Laws

 Allowed?

 Yes.
-Egg cartons may be reused when selling eggs directly to consumers.
+Egg cartons may be reused if they are:

 Must Remove Original Label